gpt-engineer-org/gpte-bench-template/README.md

 ## Agent Implementation

 Edit the benchmarking_agent.py file to implement your custom agent.
 This file contains a minimal example agent that you should replace with your own logic.
-Feel free to add any necessary functionality specific to your use case.
+If you want to benchmark a coding agent residing in another repo, we recommend installing it as a package and interfacing in the benchmark_agent.py file.

 ## Running the Benchmark